Department: Safety & Security UP Evanston Salary/Grade: NEX/17

 Responds to emergency and non-emergency calls for assistance and violators and completes police reports.
 Investigates suspicious activity and issues trespass warnings when appropriate, recording information on a field interview report.
 Completes necessary reports associated with job function.

 Conducts thorough follow-up investigations and makes every effort to clear criminal cases.

 Enforces parking rules and regulations, and orders violators towed when appropriate.

 Conducts premise checks and checks properly secure and unsecure doors as required.

 Staffs special events as assigned.

 Speaks clearly and concisely using proper radio procedure.
 Responsible for operation of Communications Center when assigned.

 Performs other duties as assigned.

-Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor’s or higher degree or four years active duty service to a branch of the military.
+Successful completion of an associate’s degree with an accredited college and/or equivalent education and experience or four years active-duty service to a branch of the military.

 Ability to successfully complete, or obtain a waiver for, the Basic Law Enforcement Training Course as prescribed by the Illinois Law Enforcement Training and Standards Board and meet all other standards required for certification as a police officer in the State of Illinois.